Highlights

 85 inches | 8.5 feet |

-The most common TV size is 55 inches size for the family room or living room.
+The most common TV size is 55 inches for the family room or living room.
 This puts the optimal viewing distance in most households at around 7.5 feet, or 5.5 feet for those looking for a more theatrical experience.
-Though, there are trends pointing towards 65-inch TVs being the most commonly purchased in the last couple of years, so the average size is expected to increase.
+However, there are trends pointing towards 65-inch TVs being the most commonly purchased in the last couple of years, so the average size is expected to increase.